nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 All data is public knowledge.
 All considerations from [§10 of did-core](https://www.w3.org/TR/did-core/#privacy-considerations) apply.

 ## 4. Services
 It is to be expected that each DID subject will add services to the DID Document.
-Specific services will be specified in their own RFC.
+Specific services will be specified in their own RFC or Bold specification.
 A service can define an absolute endpoint URI or be a compound service, referring to a set of services.
 This is often the case when a SaaS provider defines endpoints to be used for all clients.